 Mineral Rich Ingredients:

 It’s time to reflect.
 Are you getting mineral-rich foods into your diet daily?
 Minerals are essential to our bodies functioning correctly.
 Low mineral levels bring on added stress to our bodies, which leads to a sluggish thyroid and slow metabolism.
 By consuming nutrient-dense foods, such as mineral-rich smoothies and adrenal elixirs, you’ll be sure to move your mineral levels in the right direction.
-For more information on the role, minerals play in your hormone health, check out my minerals blogs here and here.
-If you are interested in finding more ways to heal your hormones, check out my Nutrition Strategies for Better Periods course.
+For more information on the role that minerals play in your hormone health, give our free training on optimizing hormone health with mineral balance a watch!
+We walk you through mineral foundations and three steps to addressing mineral imbalances, including how to test your own.
+PLUS, you’ll get a free copy of our Mineral Imbalance Cheat Sheet, which breaks down common mineral imbalances and symptoms that typically accompany them.